“The proportion of all sexually experienced women who have ever used withdrawal increased from 25% in 1982 to 60% in 2006–2010.”- Guttmacher Institute

 As you can see, withdrawal is not an effective method to avoid pregnancy for everyone, whether it’s due to having irregular cycles, sperm in the pre-cum or not willing to use the barrier method during fertile days.
 While it has been referred to as “better than nothing” (23), there are steps to take to make a natural contraceptive method more effective if you are unable or unwilling to use the other contraceptive methods (Ie: pill, implant, or shots).
 It takes time and education to use them effectively, but if you are willing and able, the option is out there.

-If you are interested in learning more about how to use Fertility Awareness-Based Methods for your fertility goals, sign up below for an upcoming email educational series.
+If you are interested in learning more about how to use Fertility Awareness-Based Methods for your fertility goals, sign up below for our email educational series.